Motel 6: $7.6 million for guests reported to immigration

 A federal judge must still approve the proposal filed last week in U.S. District Court in Arizona.

-The agreement between Motel 6, which is owned by G6 Hospitality in Carrollton, Texas, and guests represented by the Los Angeles-based Mexican American Legal Defense and Education Fund, springs from a class-action lawsuit filed in January.
+The agreement between Motel 6, which is owned by G6 Hospitality LLC in Carrollton, Texas, and guests represented by the Los Angeles-based Mexican American Legal Defense and Education Fund, springs from a class-action lawsuit filed in January.

-Calls seeking comment from the hospitality company’s media relations department were not immediately returned Wednesday.
-Motel 6 in the past has declined to comment on the lawsuit, but has said it takes its guests’ privacy seriously.
+A joint statement released Wednesday by the lodging company and the civil rights group said that when news of the information-sharing practice emerged in September 2017, Motel 6 “launched an investigation and issued a clear directive to all locations nationwide, emphasizing that the practice is prohibited.

 Most Read Business Stories